Building Widgets with SwiftUI and WidgetKit

 }Code language: Swift (swift)

-If necessary, the Date object can simply be a placeholder to be updated with the actual time and date when the entry is added to a timeline.
+If necessary, the Date object can be a placeholder to be updated with the actual time and date when the entry is added to a timeline.

 Widget Timeline